obsidianmd/obsidian-help/en/How to/Use callouts.md

 > Yes!
 In a foldable callout, the contents are hidden until it is expanded.
 ```

+Will show up as:

+> [!FAQ]- Are callouts foldable?
+> Yes!
+In a foldable callout, the contents are hidden until it is expanded.

 ### Customizations

 Snippets and plugins can define custom callouts, too, or overwrite the default options.
 Callout types and icons are defined in CSS, where the color is an `r, g, b` tuple and the icon is the icon ID from any internally supported icon (like `lucide-info`).
 Alternatively, you can specify an SVG icon as a string.